eht16/python-logstash-async/docs/about.rst

   * Asynchronous transport of log events
   * Store log events temporarily in a cache until transport to the Logstash server has been successful
-  * Transport of events via TCP and UDP, in the future hopefully via the Beats protocol
+  * Transport of events via TCP, UDP the Beats protocol
   * TCP transport optionally SSL-encrypted
   * Special formatter ready to be used in Django projects